 The Rural Healthcare Master of Business Administration (MBA) program is designed for students who want a broad knowledge base in all areas of rural healthcare management and organizational behavior; strong technical and analytical business skills; to become an effective leader and exhibit proficiency in finance, marketing, human resources, information technology, change management, and other key areas which impact healthcare facilities, staff and patients; to enhance their professional and personal effectiveness; and, to possess a keen understanding of the cultural and ethical aspects of the business environment.

 The 40-semester-credit program is offered in an online format that allows professionals to maintain their current work schedules while enhancing their knowledge and skills.
-The Healthcare MBA can be completed in 27 months by completing one course per eight-week term.
-The nature of graduate studies is such that a significant amount of out of class assignments, research and team work will complement online class instruction and, therefore, the number of contact hours is justified by the more responsible, self-directed nature of adult learners.
+The Rural Healthcare MBA can be completed in 27 months by completing one course per eight-week term.

-Upon completion of the MBA program, students should be able to:
+Upon completion of the Rural Healthcare MBA program, students will be able to:

 International applicants will need to complete additional admission requirements.

 Note: Meeting minimal entrance requirements does not necessarily guarantee admission.